Unit 1

 By the end of Unit 1 students will be able to define what is meant by digital for the purposes of this syllabus.

-Digital in this course refers both to information and communications technologies, and new ways of working.
+Digital in this course refers both to information and communications technologies (including AI), and new ways of working.

-• Digital is not a synonym for Social Media.
+Digital is not a synonym for Social Media or AI.

 Summary of Key Arguments in this Unit

 The last 150 years has seen several different epochs of information technology.
-Each period was accompanied by a dominant public administration theory - e.g. Taylorism or New Public Management - that defined the ideal of 'good government'.
+Each period was accompanied by a dominant public administration theory - for example Taylorism or New Public Management - that defined the ideal of 'good government'.

 This course outlines a new approach, 'Digital Era Government' which is driven by technological changes, but is about much more than just technology.